ryanodell/Mystic2D/README.md

 #Findings: Index buffer is not being set/applied inside the renderer
+            I Get it... only seeting first "X" of the vertex buffer.. but there are far more than x...

 #Notes for self on what's nex:
     - Implement the Renderer